cpoohee/MLPluginTemplate/readme.md

 ## 6) Download Pre-trained Models
+Edit the download Pre-trained Models script for your needs.

-Run the download script
+Run the following, and it will download pre-trained models into the `/models/pre-trained` folder
 ```bash
 python src/download_pre-trained_models.py
 ```

-It will download models into the `/models/pre-trained` folder

 ## 7) Pre-process Dataset
 **Important!!**  Current pre-process code assumes an audio input and a labelled target format.